alzi03/100daysofcode/README.md

-# 100daysofcode-beginner
+# 100daysofcode

-A collection of beginner level projects as part of the 100 days of code course by Dr.Angela on Udemy
+A collection of projects as part of the 100 days of code course by Dr.Angela on Udemy